 Sometimes we believe that emotions alone will guide us and tell us what is right for ourselves.
 The human condition is indeed such that very few logical things make sense to us if they ignore the emotional element in question.
 I also want to point our part of being an adult is to make hard choices.

 Choices that may not always make you ‘feel’ good at the moment, but decisions that make sense for the long-term.
 Since you are late-life lovers, the alternative is even harder.

 Look for a new start

-Obviously, I don’t know the details of the situation more than you have told us, but from what I know, I would look for a new start and find the courage in my heart to accept life the way it is and get on with the business of living to the best of my abilities.
-I would stay single until I meet someone who is free and willing to be with me.
-Intention and ability are both important for me.
+I don’t know the details of the situation more than you have told us, but from what I know, I would look for a fresh beginning and find the courage in my heart to accept life the way it is and get on with the business of living to the best of my abilities.
+I would stay single until I meet someone free and willing to be with me.
+Intention and skill are both essential for me too.